Table of Contents

 M6.
 Insecure Authorization

-The insufficient authorisation allows the malicious intruders to access and execute privilege escalation to steal sensitive information and damage the system, infrastructure.
-By exploiting insecure direct object reference (IDOR) vulnerabilities, the transmission of LDAP roles, navigating vulnerable access points, or identifying open and hidden end-points, the attacker enables himself to access files, databases, and accounts.
+Insufficient authorisation allows malicious intruders to access and execute privilege escalation to steal sensitive information and damage the system and infrastructure.
+By exploiting insecure direct object reference (IDOR) vulnerabilities, the transmission of LDAP roles, navigating vulnerable access points, or identifying open and hidden endpoints, the attacker enables himself to access files, databases, and accounts.

-An incomplete or imperfect authorisation that fails to verify the user and grants permission as a legitimate account holder is the significant threat of insecure authorisation vulnerability in OWASP mobile top 10 list.
+An insecure authorization that fails to verify the user and grants permission as a legitimate account holder is the significant threat of insecure authorisation vulnerability in OWASP mobile top 10 list.
 Poor authorization is equally a security risk across web applications and APIs.

 A user submitting an API request to backend rest API includes a userID and an OAuth token.
 The user includes their user ID and access token as a request header, and the application verifies the bearer token without validating the user ID associated with the bearer token.
 Due to this situation, the user can change the user ID and obtain other user-submitted information as part of this API request.